Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Joshua 1:9: “Have I not commanded you?
 Be strong and courageous.
 Do not be terrified; do not be discouraged, for the Lord your God will be with you wherever you go.”

-Joshua 24:14-15: “Now fear the Lord and serve Him with all faithfulness.
-Throw away the gods your forefathers worshipped… and serve the Lord.
-But if serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve… But as for me and my household, we will serve the Lord."
+Joshua 24:14-15 (KJV): “Now therefore fear the Lord, and serve Him in sincerity and in truth: and put away the gods which your forefathers served… and serve ye the Lord.
+And if it seem evil unto you to serve the Lord, choose you this day whom ye will serve… But as for me and my household, we will serve the Lord."

 2 Chronicles 16:9: "For the eyes of the Lord range throughout the earth to strengthen those whose hearts are fully committed to Him."